bsmith89/comp-gen/NOTE.md

 p-value threshold, the majority of them are no longer under that threshold when we permute.
 (2.7% have p-values under this cutoff.
 We would have expected 0.1%).

+I really don't know if this is a good thing or not.
+At what point can I say, "yes, I know that there's bias, but I am just going to increase my p-value threshold and ignore it"?

+### Correcting for bias ###
+(date:2015-02-23)
+In order to avoid the bias which appears to arise with this approach, I am going to try a few things.

+#### Alternative sampling schemes ####
+Can we still achieve the required power if we only pick pairs based on contrasts in 16S copy number, not the other trait as well?
+Will this remove the bias that we're seeing?
+Even if it doesn't, having just one set of pre-picked pairs will make a permutation test much more computationally feasible, since we won't have to re-pick them each time, just randomize the second trait.
+(On a side note, I need a better term than "second trait".
+"Focal trait", maybe?)

+#### Permutation test to calculate p-values ####